Perimeter security

-Perimeter security refers to natural barriers or built fortifications to either keep intruders out or to keep captives contained within the area the boundary surrounds.
+Perimeter security refers to natural barriers or constructed fortifications designed either to prevent intruders from entering an area or to contain individuals within an enclosed area.

 Purpose

 Since at least the Roman Empire, fortifications, walls and barriers have been an important part of protecting sovereign territories and private property.
 Perimeter security is designed with the primary purpose to either keep intruders out or captives contained within the area the boundary surrounds.
 Both natural and manmade barriers can serve as perimeter security.

-Governments use perimeter security not only for the safety of their citizens, but to control the flow of commerce and immigration, as well as to protect vital infrastructure from vandals and terrorists.
+Governments use perimeter security not only for the safety of their citizens, but to control the flow of commerce and immigration, as well as to protect vital infrastructure from attackers.
 Property owners and organizations of all sizes use various man-made technology to achieve varying degrees of perimeter security.

 History

-One of the earliest known instances of perimeter security on a large scale is that of Hadrian's Wall in the Roman Empire.
-Around 122 AD the wall was built up along the northern border of the empire out of turf and later, stone.
-Theories regarding the wall's purpose vary, but most agree it was probably built at least in part for the defense of the empire.
+One of the earliest known instances of perimeter security on a large scale is Hadrian's Wall in the Roman Empire.
+Around 122 AD, the wall was built along the northern border of the empire out of turf, and later stone.
+Theories regarding the wall's purpose vary, but most scholars agree it was probably built at least in part for the defense of the empire.

-Perhaps the most obvious illustration of perimeter security in ancient times, the Great Wall of China was originally built to withstand nomadic invaders from the North.
-The wall was successful to some degree, although it has been suggested that it served as more of a psychological barrier than a successful physical barrier.
+Perhaps the most famous illustration of perimeter security in ancient times was the Great Wall of China.
+It was originally built to withstand nomadic invaders from the North.
+The wall was successful to some degree, although it has been suggested that it served as more of a psychological barrier than a physical barrier.

 In warfare, securing the perimeter has proven vital to military forces.
 From sharpened pikes in medieval times to more modern technological solutions, armed forces have always sought to prevent their enemies from breaching their front lines.
 In the American Civil War and both World Wars, as well as the Korean and Vietnam Wars, landmines were used extensively to create tactical barriers between enemy lines.
 These tactics are sometimes controversial because of the loss of civilian life.

 In World War II, the German military developed concrete barriers called dragon's teeth to slow the approach of enemy tanks.
 This tactic was adopted by allied forces, and lines of reinforced concrete pyramids can still be seen throughout Europe today.

 One example of perimeter protection still in use is razor wire fencing.
-While U.S. ranchers in the 19th century kept the cattle in and the rustlers out with barbed wire, World War I saw the advent of specialized barbed wire to secure military operations.
-The 1965 escalation of the Vietnam War was accelerated by the successful penetration of ten foot high concertina wire (razor wire) fencing around Camp Holloway.
-Variations of this type of perimeter protection were used prolifically throughout the 20th century.
-Booby traps, electric fencing, watch towers and night flares were also vigorously employed to keep enemy forces out.
+While U.S. ranchers in the 19th century kept cattle in and rustlers out with barbed wire, World War I saw the advent of specialized barbed wire to secure military operations.
+The 1965 escalation of the Vietnam War was accelerated by the successful penetration of ten-foot-high concertina wire fencing around Camp Holloway.
+Variations of this type of perimeter protection were used throughout the 20th century.
+Booby traps, electric fencing, watchtowers and night flares were also employed to keep enemy forces out.